How to Get More Magnesium for Fibroids

 I try to get as many of my nutritional needs met by whole foods if possible.
 There are quite a few foods that are high in magnesium.
 Seeds, nuts, and leafy greens are generally great sources.
 Here are a few foods that are highest in magnesium:

-Supplementation may help increase your intake if you find it challenging to get the amount your body needs.
+Supplementation may help increase your intake if you find it challenging to get the amount your body needs in your diet.

 Types of Magnesium